mnagaso/yamameView2/README.md

 yamameView2
 ===========

-this is a software which performs the acoustic signal processing and visualization by using opengl(glut) and glui.
+This program performs acoustic signal processing and visualization by fftw3 opengl(glut) and glui.
-Delaunay Triangulation code is included for surface drawing of object.
+Delaunay Triangulation is implemented for surface drawing of object.